WILLA COX -- MAKING MY WORK

 In my Abstract Narratives, I increased the number of panels from three or four (as I have often used in the past) to fourteen.
 Working across fourteen panels gives me the opportunity to make many shifts, for example: near to intermediate to distant spaces; subject matter to a lack of subject matter; light to dark; and black and white to color.

-I make the panels by cutting up works on paper that I had previously made using monotype, marbling, watercolor, and acrylic gouache (see images below).
+I make the panels by cutting up works on paper that I had previously made using monotype, marbling, watercolor, and acrylic gouache.
 Sometimes the cutting is random, sometimes I select a particular composition.
 Each panel is 4.5 x 2.75 inches, the smallest size I have ever worked in.
 I am often surprised and delighted by how much space can be implied within a very small area.
 I generally begin with a single panel that evokes a remembered or imagined landscape.
 Then I look for other panels which suggest ways in which that landscape might appear at different times of day or in different seasons; or if it was seen from different vantage points; or if one traveled to, through, or beyond it.
-I
+I develop the fourteen panels with acrylic gouache to enhance the flow through the sequence, often switching panels in and out as my work continues.
+I always remain open to exploring unexpected developments as they occur.

 My idea of these sequences being narratives comes from the continuous evolution from the first panel through the fourteenth.
 I feel I am telling a story, but instead of there being characters who act, there are attributes of painting, drawing, and printmaking that interact and evolve.